frontenddogma/css-optimization-basics/manuscript/intro.md

 The times are exciting, too, because they are challenging.
 They are challenging because the wealth of technologies, tools, and resources has led to other types of wealth: of complexity, and of confusion.

-The confusion is to be thought of in a sense of focus, precisely: lack of focus, for with all the options we have it has become less apparent what we best pay attention to, whether that’s what we should do in the first place, or how we should work with what we have at our disposal.
+The confusion is to be thought of in a sense of focus, precisely: lack of focus, for with all the options we have it has become less apparent what we best pay attention to, whether that’s what we should do in the first place, or how we should work with what we have.
 That relates to the sites and apps we build, to the frameworks and libraries we use, and, and here we get back to why you’re holding this book in your hands, to the code we write, including: the CSS we write.

 In this book, then, we’ll look at ways to improve the CSS we write.
 We’ll go over why that generally matters, and why each method matters.
 We’ll also talk about what doesn’t matter so much.
 For example, processors.
 Much of that will have to do with quality as well as craft.
 Both I deem important, no less of an idea of web development would I wish to promote.
 How to best _automate_ such optimization is a great question, but first we need to understand what to optimize for exactly—and though it’s encouraged to automate as much as possible, whether optimization is to be done manually or automatically is not a concern of this book.